LeeKyoungIl/illuminati/illuminati-client/illuminati-client-jscollector/README.md

     illuminatiJsAgent.init();
 </script>
 ```
- * 'isAutoCollect' value set 'true' then it collect event data of user every 15 second by automatically. (default)
+ * 'isAutoCollect' value set 'true' then it collect event data of user every 15 second automatically. (default)
  * 'isAutoCollect' value set 'false' then it can provide collect event data only once when something request to server (submit or ajax).

 ## Optional features : illuminatiUniqueUserId (User distinguishable value)